How we teach Reading at Moorlands Primary School

 Note that it’s the sounds the letters make that are important at this stage and not the letter names (i.e. not ‘ay’, ‘bee’ as in the alphabet song etc).

-Across the school we also teach sight vocabulary sometimes known as high frequency words.
+Across the school we also teach sight vocabulary sometimes known as high frequency words or red words.
 These are words you need to learn by sight because they cannot be easily sounded out.
 These are sent home as ‘Word Tree Words’ and include words such as the, said, some.
+When the children are able to read these they progress onto word trees containing 'common exception words' - words which do not fit into regular spelling patterns and rules.

 Ways you can support your child at home

-Children are taught how to handle books and can routinely access big books and story sacks as part of the daily provision.
+Children are taught to handle books and can routinely access them as part of the daily provision

 In Foundation Stage reading skills are taught using a wide range of reading materials.
 Children are taught how to handle books and can routinely access big books and story sacks as part of the daily provision.
 Children learn that all print carries meaning and begin to develop an understanding of story structure and characters through adults sharing and discussing books.
 Children are given opportunities for individual reading with an adult as well as shared, group and guided reading.

 Throughout KS1, pupils are provided with a range of fiction and non-fiction books which are regularly changed to aid progression with their reading.
 These books are all colour banded so there are a mixture of levels within the same colour for differentiation.
-We use the popular and well- established Oxford Reading Tree scheme including Fireflies, Songbird and Treetops.
-In addition to this, books from the Project X reading programme, Bugs Club phonics, Rigby Rockets and Rapid phonics are incorporated to create further enjoyment and a range of reading materials.
-Normal library books are also colour banded to encourage children to feel able to read any book and parents are encouraged to use any books children may have at home for reading homework by noting these in their child’s reading record.
+We use the popular and well- established Read, Write, Inc scheme as our core books in school and send home books from the Oxford Reading Tree scheme including Songbird and Treetops.
+In addition to this, books from the Bugs Club phonics and Rapid phonics are also incorporated to create further enjoyment and a range of reading materials.
+Normal library books are also sent home to encourage children to feel able to read any book and parents are encouraged to use any books children may have at home for reading homework by noting these in their child’s reading record.

 Reading is taught at Moorlands Primary School in the following ways: